-Marine Water
+Marine Water Quality

-For marine water, eight and seven exceedances of SS and turbidity respectively at M_Marsh, TTC, M_BP and M_Coral were considered project-related.
-For the monitoring data on 19th May 2006, the exceedances were mainly due to the natural variation of marine water after the typhoon (magnitude of the increase of SS and turbidity were similar to the control monitoring stations at M_A and M_B), therefore, were considered not project-related.
-According to the sampling record, the weather of the sampling date was fine and no major silty runoff was observed at the sampling location.
+For marine water, eight and eleven exceedances of SS and turbidity were recorded respectively at M_Marsh, TTC, M_BP and M_Coral and considered project-related.
+For exceedances at M_RO1 and KLW (two and one exceedances of SS and turbidity), both of them were not considered project-related.
+The exceedances were mainly due to the natural variation of marine water after rainstorm event (magnitude of the increase of SS and turbidity were similar to the control monitoring stations at M_A and M_B), therefore, considered not project-related.